soz-live/soz-live.github.io/users/basics.md

 {% include note-icon.html %}
 > Only fully completed dialogs - one with valid entries for each field, will be parsed by the Make routine properly and return a valid Object.
+> Any class that is derived or one that interfaces with the type is also valid.
+> The alternative classes available for each dialog are available from the `User_Make` Option.
+> You can Cut and Paste values from one field to another - as long as the Type of the Value / Object / Entity is compatible.

 The entry is either an [Atom Field](#atom-field) or a [List Field](#list-field) - depending upon the type of each of the arguments for the Class...

 ![SZCEPart Class](/assets/images/image_dialog_szcepart_001.png)

-{% include note-icon.html %}
-> Any class that is derived or one that interfaces with the type is also valid.
-> The alternative classes available for each dialog are available from the ... button at the top of the dialog next to the Class Name.
-> You can Cut and Paste values from one field to another - as long as the Type of the Value / Object / Entity is compatible.

 #### Atom Field

 Each atom field has a number of components to it..

-1. the Border - that contains the name of the class that is required to be specified. eg. SZGEPoint
+1. the Border - that contains the name of the class that is required to be specified. eg. Real
-2. the Key - the name of the argument being specified. eg: POINT0
+2. the Key - the name of the argument being specified. eg: HEIGHT
 3. the EditBox - where the value of the argument is entered / displayed
 4. the Options DropDown - a list of options available to specify the value for the argument.